top of page

 Finally, apply your rubber base coat - a thin smooth layer, covering the entire nail, cure in the nail lamp for 1 minute.

-How To Prepare Nails for Gel Nails Strengthening
+How To Prepare Nails for a Structured Manicure Fill

 If you've recently applied any nail extensions or strengthened your natural nail with builder gel, you still need to prepare the nail very similarly, but there a few points you want to focus on when doing a fill - where you fill the gap between the cuticle and the grown out product that grew with your natural nail.